Ella Schmidt, LPC Mindful Depth & Analytic Psychology

 is no recipe for living that suits all cases." -CG.Jung

-This process is for perceptive and curious individuals who may have had experiences with generational and family trauma, complex PTSD, grief and loss, anxiety, relational or societal stress, expatriate or cultural adaptation issues, depression, relationship challenges, parenting challenges, and spiritual or existential questioning.
+This work is for perceptive and curious individuals who may have had experiences with generational and family trauma, complex PTSD, grief and loss, anxiety, relational or societal stress, expatriate or cultural adaptation issues, depression, relationship challenges, parenting challenges, and spiritual or existential questioning.
 Both Depth and Analytic Psychology addresses how our unconscious thoughts and feelings inform our proclivities, actions, and behaviors.
 Therefore, our work together is to illuminate your unique point of view and understand how your experiences may have shaped or impacted your perspective.
 As we cultivate greater understanding and compassion for ourselves it naturally shifts how we are relating to the world around us.
 My approach is non-pathologizing, relational and affirming.
 Through this work a more integrated and confident self will emerge.

 Helen Keller